Courts of Justice Act 1924: Court structure

 The offices of justice of the peace and resident magistrate were permanently abolished.
-As a result there would in principle no longer be any lay magistrates in the Irish Free State: all judges would be legally qualified and would work full-time.
+As a result, there would in principle no longer be any lay magistrates in the Irish Free State: all judges would be legally qualified and would work full-time.
 However, the lay office of peace commissioner was created to exercise some of the functions of magistrates.
 Section 88(2) of the Act also required that a Peace Commission for a county in the Gaeltacht should "have a knowledge of the Irish language adequate for the transaction of the business of his office in that language".

 All criminal prosecutions would now take place in the name of the People at the suit of the Attorney General, rather than The King as had previously been the case.

 The Act did not affect the right of appeal from the Free State to the Judicial Committee of the Privy Council in London.

 Judicial appointments

-Only two judges who held positions under the old court system were appointed to the courts established under this Act: Charles O'Connor, who had been Master of the Rolls in Ireland from 1912, was appointed to the Supreme Court, and William Wylie was appointed to the High Court.
+Only two judges of the superior courts under the old court system were appointed to the courts established under the 1924 act: Charles O'Connor, who had been Master of the Rolls in Ireland from 1912, was appointed to the Supreme Court, and William Wylie was appointed to the High Court.
+The rest chose to avail of the act's early-retirement provisions.
+Of former County Court judges, two were appointed to the High Court and three to the Circuit Court.